TheAndiHaller/Tridibot/README.md

 The OTA feature is basically copy paste from the **FSBrowser** example that comes with the ESP8266 board library, so if you want to know how to use it, I recommend you to check out that example.

+If you are interested in this project and have a suggestion or you just want to say hi, feel free to contact me @andih256 or @konredus on Instagram!